earthcomputing/bjackson-trace-analyzer/README.md

 ## Operating Kafka

-Here's a generic test that can be used to confirm everything is properly operating:
+Here's a generic test that can be used to confirm everything is properly operating.
+This uses utilities that are packaged with the Kafka distribution.
+To use outside of a docker contain, download the distribution and put the 'bin' directory on the path.

+Within the analyzer container, it's packaged up into the helper script : verify-kafka.sh, which does this (don't forget to set ${advert_host})

-    kafka-topics.sh --zookeeper 192.168.0.71:2181 --create --topic test --partitions 1 --replication-factor 1
+    kafka-topics.sh --zookeeper ${advert_host}:2181 --create --topic test --partitions 1 --replication-factor 1
-    seq 1 45 | kafka-console-producer.sh --broker-list 192.168.0.71:9092 --topic test
+    seq 1 45 | kafka-console-producer.sh --broker-list ${advert_host}:9092 --topic test
-    kafka-console-consumer.sh --bootstrap-server 192.168.0.71:9092 --topic test --from-beginning
+    kafka-console-consumer.sh --bootstrap-server ${advert_host}:9092 --topic test --from-beginning

+Use ^C to exit the consumer.

 ## Interim perl tool (upload.pl)

-I'm working to create a tool that will upload a trace data file into a topic.
+Here's a work-in-progress utility that will upload a trace data file into a topic.
-In the meantime, here's a toy that seems to have the necessary moving parts:

-    docker cp upload.pl analyzer:/root/
+Inside the analyzer container do:

+    export advert_host='192.168.0.71'

+    verify-kafka.sh ${advert_host}

-    kafka-topics.sh --zookeeper 192.168.0.71:2181 --create --topic mytopic --partitions 1 --replication-factor 1
+    kafka-topics.sh --zookeeper ${advert_host}:2181 --create --topic mytopic --partitions 1 --replication-factor 1
-    env PERL_KAFKA_DEBUG=1 upload.pl
+    upload.pl

+When things goes sideways these flags may be useful:

     PERL_KAFKA_DEBUG=1
     PERL_KAFKA_DEBUG=IO:1
     PERL_KAFKA_DEBUG=Connection:1

-NOTE: I'm working towards having analyze.pl support reading trace data from Kafka.
+NOTE: A fork of analyze.pl (analyze-queue.pl) supports reading trace data from Kafka.
+The stream reader is operated via the from-queue.sh helper script.
-Therefore, these two things (upload/analyze) will emulate what the Rust simulation and the Datacenter Control UI need to do.
+These two parts (upload/analyze) emulate what the Rust simulation and the Datacenter Control UI need to do.

 ## limping along:

     docker cp "${HOME}/Dropbox (Earth Computing)/Earth Computing Team Folder/Team/Bill/trace-data/multicell-trace-triangle-1530634503352636.json.gz" analyzer:/root/sample-data/

-    kafka-topics.sh --zookeeper 192.168.0.71:2181 --create --topic CellAgent --partitions 1 --replication-factor 1
+    kafka-topics.sh --zookeeper ${advert_host}:2181 --create --topic CellAgent --partitions 1 --replication-factor 1
     upload.pl sample-data/multicell-trace-triangle-1530634503352636.json.gz

-    kafka-console-consumer.sh --bootstrap-server 192.168.0.71:9092 --topic CellAgent --from-beginning
+    kafka-console-consumer.sh --bootstrap-server ${advert_host}:9092 --topic CellAgent --from-beginning

 ## Cleaning up stale data:

 Ideally, there could/should be a meta-topic to hold 'bookmarks' for interesting 'offset' values which consumers would use to control processing of the data (queue).
 In lieu of that there's two options : kill everything (i.e. restart Moby, etc.), or delete/create the topic:

-    kafka-topics.sh --zookeeper 192.168.0.71:2181 --delete --topic CellAgent
+    kafka-topics.sh --zookeeper ${advert_host}:2181 --delete --topic CellAgent
-    kafka-topics.sh --zookeeper 192.168.0.71:2181 --create --topic CellAgent --partitions 1 --replication-factor 1
+    kafka-topics.sh --zookeeper ${advert_host}:2181 --create --topic CellAgent --partitions 1 --replication-factor 1

 CAVEAT: the ability to delete topics has to be configured (/etc/kafka/server.properties):

     delete.topic.enable=true

 ## Obsolete Notes, etc.

+    docker cp upload.pl analyzer:/root/

 usage: analyze.pl sample-data/* | post-process.sh